 Recently some secret “training videos” for the elders of Jehovah’s Witnesses were leaked online.
-I’d like to talk about one in particular, which was meant to be used for suicidal members of their congregations.
-This video shows elders counseling a woman, Mary, whose husband died a year ago.
+I’d like to talk about one in particular, which was meant to be used for when there are suicidal members in their congregations.
+This video shows elders counseling a woman, “Mary,” whose husband died a year ago.

 Let the Insults Begin